Four changes that may inadvertently impact the level of cover provided by life insurance purchased through Superannuation.

 There are alternatives to purchasing insurance through your super.
 These include purchasing insurance directly from the insurance provider or by talking to a financial adviser who can give you a personalised recommendation based on your circumstances and needs.
 You can find a nearby financial adviser here.

-If you choose to purchase directly through an insurance provider you can purchase a standalone policy, like TAL Lifetime Protection.
+If you choose to purchase directly through an insurance provider you can purchase a standalone policy, like TAL Life Insurance.
 To construct a policy that suits you and your loved ones, you can head to our Cover Builder tool.

 THE INFORMATION PROVIDED ON THIS WEBSITE IS GENERAL ADVICE ONLY AND DOES NOT TAKE INTO ACCOUNT YOUR INDIVIDUAL NEEDS, OBJECTIVES OR FINANCIAL SITUATION.
 YOU SHOULD READ THE RELEVANT PRODUCT DISCLOSURE STATEMENT (PDS) AND FINANCIAL SERVICES GUIDE (FSG) BEFORE MAKING A DECISION TO PURCHASE OR CONTINUE TO HOLD A PRODUCT.
 LIFE INSURANCE ISSUED BY TAL LIFE LIMITED ABN 70 050 109 450 AFSL 237848.